-Bumblefoot also referred to as foot bubble or ulcerative pododermatitis (the scientific name) is a very serious condition for chickens.
+Bumblefoot, also known as plantar pododermatitis, is a grave condition for chickens.
 It’s a dangerous bacterial infection that becomes inflamed and noticeable when hard round lumps form on one or both of a chicken’s feet.

-Bumblefoot has the ability to move beyond the surface of the feet into deeper structures of the chicken, such as tendons and joints.
+Bumblefoot can move beyond the surface of the feet into deeper structures of the chicken, such as tendons and joints.
 When left untreated, it can spread into the chicken’s bloodstream.

 Direct Causes of Bumblefoot

-The infection is normally a direct result of certain bacterias, such as Escherichia coli (E. coli), Pseudomonas or Staphylococcus that form cysts in the tissues of the foot.
-Once established, the infection progresses quite rapidly forming an abscess or chronic outward wound.
+The infection is commonly a direct result of certain bacteria—such as Escherichia coli (E. coli), Pseudomonas, or Staphylococcus—that form cysts in the foot tissues.
+Once established, the infection progresses rapidly, forming an abscess or chronic outward wound.

-Harmful bacteria gain entry into the foot of a chicken through an open wound.
-This could be in any part of the chicken’s foot.
+Harmful bacteria gain entry into the chicken’s foot through an open wound.
+It could be in any part of the sole.
 The condition is most common in backyard flocks and typically indicates bad coop hygiene or poor husbandry.

 A common question about bumblefoot is if it’s caused by walking on wet ground.
-While wet ground doesn’t cause bumblefoot on its own, it can make it more likely that a chicken will contract it.
-However, the true cause of bumblefoot is most often square or sharp edges on perches or rough edges on the chicken’s nesting boxes.
+While it doesn’t cause bumblefoot on its own, it can make it more likely that a chicken will contract it.
+However, the real cause of bumblefoot is most often acquired in the coop.
+Examples are square or sharp edges on perches or rough edges on the chicken’s nesting boxes.

-It’s important to note that metal nesting boxes that are pre-built are especially bad because a lot of them have ultra-fine edges that easily slice through the foot of a chicken.
+It’s important to note that metal nesting boxes—that are pre-built—are harmful because a lot of them have ultra-fine edges.
+Those materials easily slice through the foot of a chicken.

 Chickens in the wild are known to nest in places like tree limbs that have round perches.
 The perches you provide in the coop should be the same or similar.

-Some of the major bumblefoot risk factors are:
+Some of the primary bumblefoot risk factors are: